Funding for Global Research and Training

 Learn more about training opportunities available to U.S. and international students, scientists, and health care professionals.

-The U.S. National Cancer Institute (NCI) Center for Global Health (CGH) fellowship provides recent college graduates who are planning to apply to graduate or professional (public health/research/medical/dental/nursing/pharmacy) school or have a medical degree an opportunity to spend one or two years (not to exceed two years) performing full-time work in the global cancer field at NCI.
-Fellows work with NCI staff to develop and implement projects that support strengthening of cancer research and cancer control globally.
+The U.S. National Cancer Institute (NCI) Center for Global Health post-baccalaureate fellowship provides recent college graduates who are planning to apply to graduate or professional (public health/research/medical/dental/nursing/pharmacy, etc.) school an opportunity to learn about supporting the cancer research enterprise at NCI.
+Fellows work with NCI staff to develop and implement projects that aim to strengthen cancer research globally.
+The fellowship includes a capstone project.
 The NCI Center for Global Health is particularly interested in applicants who have either volunteered or worked in a low- or middle-income country or with disadvantaged populations in high-income countries.

 This program offers two short-term cancer prevention training courses in Rockville, MD to international scientists and healthcare professionals from LMICs and the All-Ireland Cancer Consortium (AICC).